ChristofferWin/codeterraform/terraform projects/modules/azurerm-vm-bundle/readme.md

 2. subnet_objects = a list of objects defining:
     - name
     - address_prefixes (bastion must be at least /26)
-    - The structure must be created in a specific order, see the examples for an explanation
+    - The order of defining the objects are defining the bastion subnet first, then the vm subnet - See the examples for a more detailed explanation
 3. bastion_object = an object defining:
     - name
     - copy_paste_enabled